SharonIvy/Organisational-API/README.md

-# WILDLIFE TRACKER
+# ORGANISATIONAL API
   ### By:
    #### Sharon Ivy Kendi M.

 ## DESCRIPTION:
-  This is an application that allows wildlife rangers to track wildlife sightings in the area.
+  This is a rest REST API for querying and retrieving scoped news and information
   ### Built With:
     * Language - [Java](https://www.java.com/)
     * Intergated Development Environment - [IntelliJ IDEA](https://www.jetbrains.com/idea/)